Lake 227: Paleolimnology

-Figures associated with lake 227

 David Schindler

-David W. Schindler (August 3, 1940 – March 4, 2021) was a leading member of the Limnological community from the 1950s into the contemporary era, known particularly for his work in the Experimental Lakes Area.
+David W. Schindler (August 3, 1940 – March 4, 2021) was a leading member of the limnological community from the 1950s into the contemporary era, known particularly for his work in the Experimental Lakes Area.
 Schindler was involved with the majority of relevant studies in lake 227 to come out in the past several decades, including many of the papers discussed in the research section of this article.
 Along with 227, Schindler took part in research on many other lakes in the Experimental Lakes Area, and was the director of projects at the Experimental Lakes Area from 1968 to 1989.
 Look in the references of most any paper written the subject of freshwater ecology, and you will likely find Schindler's name.
 Schindler was a universally revered figure in the research and academic communities, and his contributions were key in shaping the field of limnology, and freshwater ecology at large.